Talks, Workshops & Collaboration

 Alumni Relations Manager, CEMS Global Office, CEMS Global Alliance in Management Education

-Many organisations want to do the right thing which is great but without real insight, initiatives can fall short.
+Many organisations want to do the right thing, which is important.
+But without real insight into lived experience, even well-intentioned approaches can fall short or remain surface-level.